confidential-computing/governance/README.md

 Meeting information, calendar links, minutes, and supporting materials are kept in the [TAC directory](./TAC/).
 Meeting agendas are generally published to the TAC email list before the call, by the TAC chair.

+## License
+These files are made available under the terms of the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).